dotnet/designs/proposed/logging-generator.md

 and allow for expensive computations to be skipped when logging is not enabled.

-2. (+1 for Source Generator) _The source generator provides useful error messages that don't exist using completely generic mechanisms to enforce logging best practices._
+2. _The source generator provides useful error messages that don't exist using completely generic mechanisms to enforce logging best practices._

 For example, the generator can provide an event ID uniqueness diagnostics check with warning severity so it can be suppressed.